sixjoyy/location_mp_221011400458/README.md

 # belajar_flutter

-This content is for show/get your current location using Location Package from pub.dev
+This content is for showing/get your current location using Location Package from pub.dev Make sure your flutter version is compatible with Location Package Version!

 ## Getting Started